Norcrossover/Norcrossover/README.md

 - 👋 Hi, I’m @Norcrossover (Kobe)
 - 👀 I’m interested in Simulant Modeling through Python.
-- 🌱 I’m currently learning and using various Python libraries to solve systems of equations representing flies lifespans and a way to represent it visually for the user.
+- 🌱 I’m currently learning and using various Python libraries to solve systems of equations representing flies lifespans and learning ways to represent this data visually for the user.
 - 📫 Reach me at kobenorcross@gmail.com

 <!---